slatedocs/slate/ci-build/README.md

 4. Add your repository to Travis CI - [Tutorial](https://docs.travis-ci.com/user/tutorial/)

-5. Generate and set you GITHUB_TOKEN - [Create a token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) - [Set Env var](https://docs.travis-ci.com/user/environment-variables/)
+5. Generate and set your GITHUB_TOKEN - [Create a token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) - [Set Env var](https://docs.travis-ci.com/user/environment-variables/)

 6. Now you are ready to create your pages in the `docs/` folder as you would do in a standard slate fork